IQSS/dataverse-client-python/readme.md

 ## Dataverse API Client

-This is a library for writing Python applications that make use of Dataverse Sword APIs.
+This is a library for writing Python applications that make use of Dataverse APIs v4.0.
 The code started as a "proof of concept" in the [dvn/swordpoc](https://github.com/dvn/swordpoc) repo and the intent is to publish the python client on https://pypi.python.org.